RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 				<ul>
 				<li>
 					ADHD – often affects task initiation, time sense, impulse control, and the emotional side of tasks.
-					It can also be inconsistent – working really well in high-interest moments, and much less reliably in others.
+					It can also be inconsistent &mdash; working really well in high-interest moments, and much less reliably in others.
 				</li>
 				<li>
 					Autism – being autistic can mean having executive function differences too, often particularly around flexible